 Review of Thesis Proposal – 1 st draft

-Reviewer Name:
+Reviewer Name: Arushri Swarup

-Investigator Name:
+Investigator Name: Tianyu Zhou

-Peer Review Committee #:
+Peer Review Committee #: 9

-Project Title:
+Project Title: Real-Time Motion Tracking of Abdominal Targets based on MRI

 Brief description of project (to be completed by reviewer):

+This project will be developing an algorithm to quantify targets in vivo to focus a HIFU beam on a moving abdominal target.
+Using current technologies, PCA and PDF, an in vivo model will be validated after the algorithm is developed.
+As well, a learning based fusion method will be validated in vivo and will be compared to the optical flow tracking technique, which is the current framework.

 In addition to your detailed comments and corrections within the document, please answer the following questions and provide explanations/suggestions where appropriate.

 1. Are the objectives/research questions clear?
+Yes

 2. Is the literature review appropriate and complete?
+Yes, but to clarify each piece of literature, explain its significance to objectives or hypothesis

 3. Is the rationale for the study coherent and complete?
+Yes

 4. Is the research innovative?
+Yes (as described by the knowledge gap)

 5. Are the methods (design, measurement, analysis) appropriate to achieve the objectives?
+Yes - as seen in the plan and explanations

 6. Are the expected study outcomes compelling and complete?
-Is there a dissemination plan and timeline?
+Is there a dissemination plan and timeline? yes

-7. Is the study feasible?
+7. Is the study feasible? yes

-8. Is the organization of ideas clear and easy to follow?
+8. Is the organization of ideas clear and easy to follow? yes

 9. Was the document easy to read and understand?
+Please use simpler language and simpler terms.
+Please write it as though explaining this to someone who is unfamiliar with the technology.
+I found some parts a little bit hard to understand because I am unfamiliar with the technology.
+Please see comments within the documents on how to clarify for the reader.

 10. What is your overall assessment of the project?
+Well done and seems feasible to achieve for a Master’s

 11. Please identify major issues and specific recommendations.
+See above comments.
+Overall it is a good idea and project, just needs to be written for someone unfamiliar with the subject.